Geovation/catalyst-deployment/README.md

     3. Under 'Specify template' select 'Upload a template file' and upload main.yml from the aws directory.
     4. On the 'Specify stack details' step, enter the following parameters:
         - A stack name of your choice
-        - Set OSDataHubProjectKey and OSDataHubProjectSecret to the corresponding values from your the OS DataHub.
+        - If you want automatic internal OS authorisation, set OSDataHubProjectKey and OSDataHubProjectSecret to the corresponding values from your the OS DataHub.
         - If desired, modify the ApiGatewayStageName and other parameters from the defaults.
     5. Keep default settings on the 'Configure stack option' page (note the acknowledgement that CloudFormation will create IAM resources), and create the stack.
     6. It should take a few minutes for the Stack to build.